hexafin/splash/src/firestore/README.md

     - *not defined for personal wallets, as they always use the picture associated with the person*
 - `hex`
     - username within hexa system (eg. @john-smith-1)
+- `name`
+    - text name describing wallet
+- `phone_number`
+    - *not defined for personal wallets, as it defaults to personal phone number*
+- `email`
+    - *not defined for personal wallets, as it defaults to personal email*
 - `members`
     - *not defined for personal wallets, as they only have a single member (the owner)*
-    - array of people objects
+    - object of person_id:true entries
 - `transactions`
     - array of references to transaction documents
     - see transactions docs below
 - `description`
-- `voting_members`
+- `signing_members`
-    - subset of members that have voting priveledges
+    - subset of members that have signing privileges
 - `created`
     - creation timestamp